-Beyond our focus to clinically advance Sigyn Therapy, we intend to develop a pipeline of extracorporeal blood purification therapies.
-In this regard, we have designed a therapeutic system to enhance the benefit of cancer chemotherapy.
-To support this endeavor, we disclosed on October 6, 2022, that a patent application entitled: "SYSTEM AND METHODS TO ENHANCE CHEMOTHERAPY DELIVERY AND REDUCE TOXICITY" had been filed with the United States Patent and Trademark Office ("USPTO").
-On October 13, 2022, we subsequently disclosed that trademark applications to register ChemoPrepTM and ChemoPureTM were filed with the USPTO".
+In October 2022, we disclosed the submission of a provisional patent application entitled: "SYSTEM AND METHODS TO ENHANCE CHEMOTHERAPY DELIVERY AND REDUCE TOXICITY" to the United States Patent and Trademark Office ("USPTO").
+Associated with this patent submission, we filed trademark applications to register ChemoPrepTM and ChemoPureTM with the USPTO".